Trump pressure key for Gaza deal to be more than ‘another one-phase’ truce

 Analysts say Trump is the centrepiece of the Gaza ceasefire, but he will likely have to ‘hold Netanyahu’s feet to the fire’ to end war.

-Washington, DC, United States – In announcing the Gaza ceasefire deal, Hamas praised United States President Donald Trump in one sentence and called on him to compel Israel to live up to its obligations under the agreement in the next.
+Washington, DC – In announcing the Gaza ceasefire deal, Hamas praised United States President Donald Trump in one sentence and called on him to compel Israel to live up to its obligations under the agreement in the next.

 Trump has presented the ceasefire breakthrough, which he called “momentous”, as his own.
 And both the Palestinians and Israelis have given him credit for the deal.